What Types of Data do VPNs Log?

 - Browsing history

 - URLs visited

 Free VPN applications like Hola VPN are a common culprit for collecting activity data.
 This data is often shared or sold to third parties for advertising purposes, effectively subsidizing the cost of a subscription.

-Some subscription-based ‘no-log’ VPN services like F-Secure Freedome monitor user activity if they are suspicious about an individual or if they are legally compelled to do so.
-Some, like SkyVPN, record user activity in real-time and then delete it when the VPN session is over:
+Some subscription-based ‘no-log’ VPN services monitor user activity if they are suspicious about an individual, or if they are legally compelled to do so.
+Others will record user activity in real-time and then delete it when the VPN session is over:

 Because the data is deleted so quickly, this type of activity logging isn’t too much of a concern.
 That being said, it’s best to avoid it where possible.

 Other providers like Hide.me are technically incapable of collecting activity logs due to the configuration of their network.
 From a privacy standpoint, these providers are your best option.